USS Cortland: Operation Crossroads

 Cortland carried Marines from the Hawaiians to San Diego between 19 January and 4 February 1946, then sailed from San Pedro 24 February to operate under JTF-1 in Operation Crossroads, the atomic weapons tests in the Marshalls.
-Returning to San Francisco 13 September, she remained there until 5 November when she sailed for New York and Norfolk, where she arrived 5 December.
+Returning to San Francisco 13 September, she remained there until 5 November when she sailed for New York and Norfolk, arriving 5 December.

 Decommission

 Cortland was decommissioned 30 December 1946 and transferred to the Maritime Commission for disposal 31 March 1948.
-Scrapped August 1966 by Boston Metals Company.
+Cortland was scrapped August 1966 by Boston Metals Company.